tjhickey724/compiler_design/notes/ast/miniC.md

 and then to circle back and optimize it over several rounds.

 ## Example miniC program
-Here is an example of a miniC program to print a table of fibonacci numbers.
+Here is an example of [a miniC program to print a table of fibonacci numbers](../../code/progs/fibs.c).
+The first two lines are the header and are always the same for every miniC program, it allows us to do some formatted printing of integer values.
 ```
 #include <stdio.h>
 void print(int n){printf("%10d\n",n);}